Kit Coffee

 Real-time order tracking provides live updates on order status, ensuring transparency and timing

-Revamped menu exploration with clearly defined categories and enhanced product pages
+Updated menu exploration with clear, defined categories and product pages

 Users can easily explore new drinks, specials and favorites with rich imagery, detailed descriptions and recommendations to encourage discovery.